labgrid-project/labgrid/doc/configuration.rst

 UBootStrategy
 ~~~~~~~~~~~~~
-A UBootStrategy has three states:
+A UBootStrategy has four states:

 - unknown
+- off
 - uboot
 - shell